GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 ### -Technology connectionType

 Supply the connection type in Internet MIME format.
 For example: os/windows, os/vmware.
 More free form forms are accepted such as windows, vmware, hyperv, sqlserver, sqlazure, analysisservices, replication and availabilitygroups.

+### -Tag tag

+Supply the tag of the connection, not case sensitive, input one of tags or all of the tags, no need input the # sign.

 ### -Credential $(get-credential)